 One of Ian’s inspirations for joining the Conservative Party was the approach to the Common Market, he says: “the inspiration initially was, it was a one nation, open-minded, pro-European attitude that attracted us.”

 Following university, Ian went into investment and corporate finance for eighteen years.
 With technology increasingly underpinning companies, Ian says his work was often relevant to technology.
-One lesson that he learned from his time was that brilliant technology isn’t necessarily commercially exploitable.
+One lesson that he learned from his time in investment and corporate finance was that brilliant technology isn’t necessarily commercially exploitable.
 He explains: “You’ve got to marry, both from the timing point of view, the attitude point of view, and the cultural point of view, the one with the other. … Technology is not useful unless you can provide a cultural and human and commercial aspect to it.”